meherabb/iterlog-risk/CONTRIBUTING.md

 Thanks for your interest.
 A couple of things are different here because this repository accompanies a paper under **double-blind review**.

-## During the review period

-- Please don't open issues or PRs that could reveal author identity — e.g. don't cross-link to a non-anonymous account, a lab website, or prior work in a way that names the authors.
-- Bug reports and reproduction questions are very welcome.
-If you find a discrepancy between the code and a specific theorem, table, or figure number, please cite it precisely (e.g.
-  "Theorem 3's proof in `src/bands/population_band.py` line 42") — see `docs/ARCHITECTURE.md`
-  for how the code maps onto the paper.
-- Please don't file issues containing your own uploaded data or model checkpoints; keep discussion to code and methodology.

 ## Development setup